Ramppu/PHP_Project/README.md

 # DEPLOYMENT

 The website is hosted through Azure, so there shouldn't be need for any deployment.
 Link to the page https://1800692.azurewebsites.net/PHPSQL/WebPage.php
-IF you want to deploy the page through localhost, contact me ??????
+IF you want to deploy the page through localhost, Download it here: https://github.com/alketaademaj/php-sql Have Xampp installed on your computer and put it inside the htdocs file.
+C:\xampp\htdocs.
+Open the page through localhost.

 # NOTE